uutzinger/blackflysync/README.md

     - p:   set the pin associated to current channel
     - d:   set pulse width on the channel
   - Save working channel: s
-  - Enable Auto Advance:  A
+  - Enable Auto Advance:  A (pls make sure all is set correctly)
   - Save channel configurations to EEPROM: E

 ## Help/Configuration